Net Metering

 We support members who make the choice to install self-generating solar systems by offering incentives for the application fee (paid during the application process and refunded after the system is commissioned).

-Which Residential Programs are not eligible with Net Metering?
+Which residential programs are not eligible with Net Metering?

 Peak-Time Rebate, Whole House Time-of-Day, or Budget Billing programs are not eligible with Net Metering.
 If a member is currently enrolled, those programs will be removed when the DER interconnection is commissioned, upon activation of the new Net Metering rate.